awslabs/speke-reference-server/workflow/drm-vod.md

 8. Select `AES 128` for the Encryption method.
 1. Select `SPEKE` as the Key provider type.
-1. Enter in a ResourceID e.g
+1. Enter this for ResourceID
 ```
 6c5f5206-7d98-4808-84d8-94f132c1e9fe
 ```
-1. Enter the DRM System ID for AES-128
+1. Enter this DRM System ID for AES-128
 ```
 81376844-f976-481e-a84e-cc25d39b0b33
 ```

 12. Enter your SPEKE Reference Server API as the URL. ( Replace the Hostname )
 ```
 https://{host}.execute-api.eu-west-1.amazonaws.com/EkeStage/copyProtection
 ```